smoke billowing from a smokestack

 5 Ways to Teach About Air Pollution

-Air pollution is also a significant concern for the vast majority of people on the planet because it can cause many health conditions.
-In fact, according to the Harvard School of Engineering and Applied Sciences, approximately 18 percent of all human deaths in 2018 were caused by exposure to air pollutants released by burning fossil fuels.
-Reducing air pollution will not only benefit human health, but it will reduce the amount of toxic pollution affecting other species and help combat climate change.
-So, how can you integrate content about air pollution into your lessons?
+Air pollution is also a significant concern for the vast majority of people on the planet because it can cause many health effects.
+In fact, according to the Harvard School of Engineering and Applied Sciences, approximately 18 percent of all human deaths in 2018 were caused by exposure to concentrations of major air pollutants like nitrogen oxides, sulfur dioxide, carbon dioxide, carbon monoxide, methane, VOCs and other particulate matter released by burning fossil fuels, primarily by power plants.
+Human activities like burning of fossil fuels causes a large amount of pollution which leads to poor air quality hence potential causing smog and acid rain.
+So, how can you integrate content about air pollution and the effects of air pollution into your lessons?
 Here are 5 ways to teach about air pollution in history, social studies, science, and math classes.

 World's Air Pollution: Real-time Air Quality Index